-Authentication of Original Documents
+Authentification of Original Documents

-Some notaries have had recent experience of false or forged documents being produced to them.
-We therefore reserve the right to check the authenticity of any document should we feel it necessary to do so before signing or releasing it.
+Notarised documents may be intended for use in important legal transactions, or to confer powers on third parties.
+Some Notaries have had recent experience of false or forged documents being produced to them.
+I therefore reserve the right to check the authenticity of any document should I feel it necessary to do so before signing or releasing it.
 This may also apply to documents proving identity.

 I will charge on a set fee basis for notarising documents and arranging legalisation or authentification.
 For drafting documents, detailed advice, travel to appointments, liaison with other lawyers etc. I will normally charge on a time basis.
 I do not charge VAT.
 Please ask about fees when making your appointment.